tantaman/vanilla-fetch/README.md

 If we wait ~25ms to show the loading indicator then it will never be shown when we fetch cached data from our data source.
 Problem solved.
 Easy.

 This is done in [App.js](https://github.com/tantaman/suspense-without-suspense/blob/main/src/App.js).

+# Deferred Fetching & Render-then-fetch

+Hopefully its pretty straightforward to see how to do defferred fetching (return a promise or use a geneartor).
+Render-then-fetch can be done with effects but I do think something suspense-like still does have a role to play here.

+# Other

+- I've never used `Vue` but this `fetch as sibling` makes the view much "dumber" and much more akin to templates that were used back in the day.
+Seems like a good fit for `Vue`.
+- This little repository is an exploration of those questions before making data fetching pattern recommendations for https://aphrodite.sh users.